moonbitlang/moonbit-course/course10/course_en.md

 # HashMap Based on Direct Addressing

-- When a hash/index collision occurs, store the data of same index into some data structure.
+- When a hash/index collision occurs, store the data of the same index into some data structure.
   - For example: Adding 0 and 5 (with hash values of 0 and 5 respectively) into an array of length 5:
     ![](../pics/separate_chaining.drawio.svg)